lrenazhou/lrenazhou.github.io/content/writing.md

 # 2020

-- Honorable Mention for the **Felicia Farr Lemmon Poetry Prize** sponsored by the Academy of American Poets
+- Honorable Mention for the **2020 Felicia Farr Lemmon Poetry Prize** sponsored by the Academy of American Poets
 - "Senescence" and "Stability is Just a Dulling" in *Forum Magazine* (poetry, print)